How is JCU making a difference?

 It is acknowledged that securing a paediatric rotation can be difficult and is not always possible.
 Acceptable alternatives to this requirement are specific to a registrar’s chosen college.
 Please review the RACGP and ACRRM paediatrics materials for more information on specific paediatric requirements and acceptable alternatives.

 In addition to the mandatory rotations listed above, registrars must also obtain hospital rotations in a variety of other areas to demonstrate a breadth of experience.
-It is recommended that disciplines offer skills relevant to general practice, such as O&G, psychiatry, aged care or rehabilitation.
+It is recommended that disciplines offer skills relevant to general practice, such as obstetrics and gynaecology, psychiatry, aged care or rehabilitation.
 Please refer to the individual college websites for more information.